Nukesor/game-saver/README.md

-# Game Saver
+# Game-Saver

-A small utility to manage save-games from your commandline.
+Game-Saver is a small utility which aims to provide multi-slot saves and auto-saving for games that don't provide it out of the box.

+The goal is to enable users to easily save and restore multiple versions of a savegame folder.
-This tool is designed to operate on top of games' save logic, not in conjunction with it.
+This tool is designed to extend a game's save logic and not to replace it.

 ### Features: